-A Marketer’s Guide to Collecting Meaningful Consent
+A Guide to Collecting Meaningful Consent

 We are beginning to see a new breed of automated platform arise called Information Management Platforms or Preference Management Platforms, not to be confused with lightweight add-ons to Privacy platforms.
 The last thing you need is a platform that tries to do everything and in the end does very little well.
-As a marketer and privacy professional, my experience is to look for best of breed in all areas.
+As marketing and privacy professionals, our experience is to look for best of breed in all areas.
 In this case, if you require a preference centre to collect, store and prove all forms of consent to use personal data, then searching out the experts in this one area is the way to go.
 When measured against the Privacy Commissioner’s recommendations, we checked all 7 of the following principles:

 Seven guiding principles for meaningful consent